 Greenfleet is an organisation dedicated to reducing our carbon footprint.
 Since 1997, Greenfleet has planted more than 9 million native trees across 475 biodiverse forests in Australia and New Zealand to offset carbon emissions on behalf of thousands of leading brands, businesses, councils, universities, NGOs and individuals (including Car Next Door)!

-With Greenfleet, we offset all emissions travelled in our cars during Borrower bookings.
-Through this offsetting we have planted over 16,100 trees with Greenfleet, so when you drive a car with Car Next Door, the only thing you're creating is forests.
+With Greenfleet, we reduce the impact of emissions generated during Borrower bookings.
+Through this we have planted over 25,000 trees with Greenfleet, so when you choose to travel with Car Next Door, you're helping to plant forests.

 We hope you spend your Earth Day outside, enjoying some of the wonders this incredible planet of ours has to offer!

 It is up to all of us to keep it that way for generations to come, and we hope these small, easy ways to reduce your impact right now will inspire you to live a greener, cleaner life.